XXJones21/Vibes/Shortcuts.md

 >   - Creating Immersive Spaces - for visualization environments
 >   - RealityKit-UIPortal - for UI integration
 >   - Glass - for UI styling and effects
+> - The Golden Rules section below must be followed at all times

+## Golden Rules

+- Do not make major adjustments to any of the packages including adding, removing features.
+Only change if asked directly.
+If unsure, explain what you want to do and ask for approval first.

+- Do not make any adjustments to any of the views, mainly anything to alter its' current layout unless specifically told to do so.
+Explain what change you want to do and ask for approval first.

+- Always check availability attributes match the target platform (e.g., `@available(visionOS 2.0, *)`)
+- When fixing issues, compare with a previous working version (preferably from git history) before making changes
+- Keep the code clean and well-documented
+- Follow SwiftUI and RealityKit best practices
+- Test on device when possible

 This document contains key phrases that can be used to automate common tasks in the development workflow.